6" barrel, 4" barrel, 3" barrel and 2" barrel.

 Target handgrips with an adjustable palm shelf as fitted to the sport model are available to special order, they cost £150.00 each.

-Alfa MLR Availability as at 12 July 2023 Frames in stock
+Alfa MLR Availability Frames in stock

 Now available to order